zanemilo/slot-machine-web-app/README.md

 - Deploy the app using platforms like GitHub Pages or Netlify.

 ## Known Issues
-- **Spinning Animation Bug**: The reels currently show a visual glitch where symbols move upwards twice before completing the spin.
-This issue does not affect the core functionality but may disrupt the user experience.
+- **Spinning Animation Bug**: The Spin button can be spammed allowing user to rapid cycle through spins, which interrupts the animation.
-  - Planned fix: Adjust CSS keyframes and JavaScript logic to correct the spinning effect.
+  - Planned fix: Adjust JavaScript logic to make the button 'toggle-able' via boolean variable.

 ## License
 This project is open-source and available under the MIT License.